shmuelhizmi/react-multi-threaded/README.md

 ## What is "React Multi-Threaded"

-"React Multi-Threaded" is a typescript framework that lets you transform your existing/new React-App from a single-threaded Web-App into a multi-threaded faster Web-App.
+"React Multi-Threaded" is a (type/java)script framework that lets you transform your existing/new React-App from a single-threaded Web-App into a multi-threaded faster Web-App.

 ## How does it work?

 In "React Multi-Threaded" you have two different types of components

-- UI Component - UI Components are components that run on the main thread since every interaction with the dom must be fired from the main thread.
+- UI Component - UI Components are React components that run on the main thread, they run there since dom interactions must come from the main thread.
-- Layout/Logic Component - Layout/Logic-Components are components that run on the web-worker thread they are used for data fetching, logic, and layouts.
+- Layout/Logic Component - Layout/Logic-Components are components that run on the web-worker thread, they are used for data fetching, business logic, and high level layouts.

-with "React Multi-Threaded" you can build your app from a mix of those two types of components and "React Multi-Threaded" will separate them into one UI thread with your UI Components and one business logic web-worker thread with your Layout/Logic Components
+with "React Multi-Threaded" you can build your app from a mix of those two types of components and "React Multi-Threaded" will separate them into 2 threads, one UI thread with your UI Components and one business logic web-worker thread with your Layout/Logic Components

 ## How do I get started

+start by installing the "React Multi-Threaded" along side all of the regular react apps dependencies, you can install  "React Multi-Threaded" with `npm install react-multi-threaded` or `yarn add react-multi-threaded` if you are using yarn.

-start by installing the "React Multi-Threaded" with `npm install react-multi-threaded` and configure your webpack configuration with two app entry points, one to the main thread and one for the web-worker.
+the next step is to configure your webpack configuration, we will configure it with two app entry points, one to the main thread and one for the web-worker.
 `// webpack.config.js example`

 ```js